Creating Palaces for the People

 – David Shapiro, CEO

-Total Investment to Date: $405K
+Total Investment to Date: $405,000

-As part of our commitment to facility equity, the YMCA of Greater Boston conducted a system-wide accessibility study and is implementing key upgrades at our Waltham, North Suburban, and Oak Square Centers.
+- As part of our commitment to facility equity, the YMCA of Greater Boston conducted a system-wide accessibility study and is implementing key upgrades at our Waltham, North Suburban, and Oak Square YMCA Centers.
 Upgrades include redesigned entryways with accessible walkways and regraded parking lots to meet ADA leveling standards—removing barriers and welcoming every member of our community.

-All Centers have been equipped with new ADA-compliant pool lifts, ensuring safe and independent access to aquatic facilities for individuals with disabilities.
+- All Centers have been equipped with new ADA-compliant pool lifts, ensuring safe and independent access to aquatic facilities for individuals with disabilities.

-A new ADA-compliant chair lift has been installed at our Huntington Avenue YMCA Center, providing essential accessibility to all levels of the facility.
+- A new ADA-compliant chair lift has been installed at our Huntington Avenue YMCA Center, providing essential accessibility to all levels of the facility.
 This upgrade ensures compliance with ADA standards and is critical to the successful launch of our Access to Exercise program at this location.

 YMCA de Burbank